Last updated: 20 May 2015

-Government offices are open between 9.00am to 5.00pm, Sunday to Thursday.
-Some private offices operate between Saturday to Thursday.
+Government offices are open from 9.00am to 5.00pm, Sunday to Thursday.
+Some private offices operate Saturday to Thursday.

-Shops are open from 10.00am–8.00pm throughout the week, with different holidays for different shopping centres.
+Shops are open from 10.00am to 8.00pm throughout the week, with different holidays for different shopping centres.

 February 21 – Shaheed Day

 March 26 – Independence Day